aiidateam/AEP/0_aep_guidelines/aep_guidelines.md

 	* `P - Process AEP` - describe changes to the processes in the AiIDA ecoystem.
 	This might be a change in the decision making or development process (e.g. new standards for commit messages)
-	* `S - Standards Track AEP` - describe new features

-both type and status will be used a pull request label.
+	* `S - Standards Track AEP` - describe new features both type and status will be used a pull request label.
+* a description of the problem, e.g. containing a snippet of code that show an issue or bad design
+* an abstract (1-2 sentences) of the proposed enhancement, in the best case also containing (pseudo)code samples describing the solution
+*

 ## Pros and Cons